dldldlfma/super_small_toy_tpu/README.md

 ![architecture](./image/simple_architecture.png)

-If i have time.
-I will improve this code.
+if i can afford, i will improve thi code

 ## Preparations